polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/lora-made-easy/LoRa-Made-Easy.md

 Unfortunately, MLX lacks a rank function, as of 0.0.7.
 But, we can use the above function to compute the rank of a 2x2 matrix.
 The function checks for a zero matrix and for a non-invertible matrix.
 If neither of these conditions is met, the matrix is invertible and has a full rank of 2.

-As a matter of fact, here's good use case of LoRa.
-Most LLMs are well aware of PyTorch, JAX, Tensorflow and other frameworks.
-But, MLX is a burgeoning framework that came later in the game.
-So, LLMs are not as aware of MLX as they are of other frameworks.
-As of this writing, GPT-4 or Copilot have no clue about MLX, still, since they're completion models at core, they pretend to know it and produce code looking very similar to MLX.
-But, they're not aware of MLX, yet.
-The code they produce is mumbo jumbo of Python, JAX, PyTorch, Tensorflow, and little bits of MLX.
-Don't depend on them just yet.
+In fact, it could be a valuable application of LoRa technology.
+Most large language models (LLMs) are familiar with frameworks like PyTorch, JAX, and TensorFlow.
+However, MLX is a relatively new framework and not as well-recognized by LLMs.
+As of now, models like GPT-4 or Copilot don't fully comprehend MLX.
+They are fundamentally completion models and tend to simulate understanding of MLX, often generating code that is a mix of Python, JAX, PyTorch, TensorFlow, and bits of MLX.
+Relying on them for MLX-specific tasks is not advisable at this stage.

-Theoretically, we can use LoRa to fine-tune LLMs to be more aware of MLX.
-Surely, given enough amout of good data including thorough documentation and ample examples for LLMs to compare their pretrained knowledge with.
-This process effectively customizes the LLM to be more aware or knowledgeable about MLX.
-LoRa's power lies in its ability to adapt and refine a model's capabilities with focused and specialized data, leading to more accurate and contextually aware outputs in areas such as burgeoning fields frameworks like MLX.
-Basically, they will learn about MLX on top of their existing knowledge of other frameworks.
+Theoretically, LoRa can be employed to fine-tune LLMs to enhance their understanding of MLX.
+This would require a substantial amount of quality data, including comprehensive documentation and numerous examples, allowing the LLMs to align their pre-existing knowledge base with the new information.
+This process effectively tailors the LLM to be more cognizant of or proficient in MLX.
+LoRa's strength is in its capacity to modify and sharpen a model's abilities with targeted and specialized data.
+This leads to more precise and contextually relevant outputs in areas like emerging frameworks such as MLX.
+Essentially, they will expand their knowledge about MLX while building on their existing understanding of other frameworks.

-It's not a perfect example, but take a look at what I'm trying to achieve here:
+Let's consider an example to illustrate what I'm aiming for:

 [cwk_create_dataset.py](..%2F..%2F..%2Fmlx-examples%2Flora%2Fcwk_create_dataset.py)

-By creating a dataset of MLX package docstrings, we can fine-tune LLMs to be more aware of MLX.
-Theoretically.
-Some might argue that these kind of data sets are not enough or right to fine-tune LLMs.
-But here's the deal.
+By developing a dataset comprised of MLX package docstrings, we could potentially fine-tune LLMs to enhance their familiarity with MLX.
+This approach is theoretical at this stage.
+There are arguments suggesting that such datasets might be insufficient or inappropriate for fine-tuning LLMs.
+However, the crux of the matter lies in the following consideration.

-My two cents on the topic:

 [The-History-of-Human-Folly.md](..%2F..%2F..%2Fessays%2FAI%2FThe-History-of-Human-Folly.md)

+Regrettably, current LLMs, including Copilot, fall short in assisting with MLX.
+So, what's the next step?
+We turn to mathematics.

+If you're not a fan of mathematics, consider urging Apple to provide more comprehensive documentation and a plethora of examples.
+Even better, request that Apple develops a fine-tuned LLM or their own LLM that is proficient in all Apple coding, including MLX.
+This approach would reduce the need for deep mathematical understanding.
+I assure you, it would make things simpler.
+Until such happy developments occur, we will require a modest amount of serious mathematics.

-Okay, for math haters.
-Here goes a simple explanation of the above MLX code:
+Here's a straightforward explanation of the aforementioned MLX code:

 Think of a matrix like a grid of numbers.
 Now in MLX, we have written a set of instructions (a function) that can look at a small 2x2 grid – which means the grid has 2 rows and 2 columns.

 The function we wrote does a couple of checks:

 1. **Check for a Zero Matrix**: The very first thing it does is look to see if all the numbers in the grid are zeros.
 If they are, then the function says the rank is 0.
 A "rank" is a way to measure how many rows or columns in the matrix are unique and can't be made by adding or subtracting the other rows or columns.
 If everything is zero, then there's nothing unique at all.
-No useful information.
-The rank is 0.
+If there is no useful information, meaning no pieces of evidence to aid in solving the murder case easily, then the rank is effectively 0.

 2. **Check for an Invertible Matrix**: The second thing the function does is a bit like a magic trick.
 For our 2x2 grid, it performs a special calculation (we call it finding the determinant) to see if the matrix can be turned inside out (inverted).
 If this special number, the determinant, is zero, then the magic trick didn't work - you can't turn the grid inside out, and the rank is 1.
 This means there's only one unique row or column.
 One useful piece of information.
+One helpful piece of evidence to solve the mystery case.

 If neither of these checks shows that the matrix is all zeros or that the magic trick failed, then our grid is considered to be fully unique – it has a rank of 2.
 That's the highest rank a 2x2 grid can have, meaning both rows and both columns are unique in some way.

 More dimensions can be added to the grid, and the same checks can be performed.
 The more dimensions you add, the more checks you need to do.
 But the idea is the same.
 If you can't turn the grid inside out, then it's fully unique, and the rank is the highest it can be.
 If you can turn it inside out, then the rank is lower.

+Acknowledging that some of these concepts might be complex and potentially challenging to grasp, it's advisable to delve deeper into linear algebra for a better understanding.
+It's important to recognize that not everything can be explained or understood immediately.
+Learning is a continuous process, much like venturing deeper into a rabbit hole, which can be an enjoyable journey of discovery and growth.
+I do.
+I always do.
+Happily.

-#### Low Rank Adaptation (LoRa)
+#### Low Rank Adaptation (LoRa) - Your Quest Reward

+We've journeyed through a significant amount of material to arrive at this point.
+Now, as your reward for this journey of learning and exploration, let's focus on LoRa.

 Low Rank Adaptation (LoRa) is a technique used to efficiently fine-tune large pre-trained models.
 In large models, such as those used in natural language processing, training all parameters (which can be in the billions) is computationally expensive and time-consuming.